tooevangelist/paysuper-docs/api-reference/content/main.md

 Your Secret keys carry many privileges, so be sure to keep them secure!
 Do not share your Secret API keys in any publicly accessible areas such as GitHub, client-side code, and so forth.
 </aside>

-**To check a digital signature:**

-**1.** Concatenate the request's JSON body with your Project's Secret key found on the Project webhooks page.

-**2.** Apply SHA-256 hashing to the resulting string.

-**3.** Compare the digital signature with [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) HTTP Header value in the received notification:

 > All API requests must be made over HTTPS.
 Calls made over a plain HTTP will fail.
-API requests without the authentication will also fail.

 ```http
 POST /your_endpoint HTTP/1.1